METROGEL Gel Ref.[10873] Active ingredients: Methronidazole

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-In a controlled clinical trial, 557 patients used metronidazole gel, 1% and 189 patients used the gel vehicle once daily for up to 10 weeks.
-The following table summarizes selected adverse reactions that occurred at a rate of ≥1%:
+In a controlled clinical trial, 557 subjects used METROGEL and 189 subjects used the gel vehicle once daily for up to 10 weeks.
+The following table summarizes selected adverse reactions that occurred at a rate of ≥1% and at a higher rate than vehicle:

 Table 1.
-Adverse Reactions That Occurred at a Rate of ≥1%:
+Adverse Reactions That Occurred at a Rate of ≥1% and Higher Than Vehicle in Subjects Treated with METROGEL for Up to 10 Weeks:

 Influenza 8 (1.4) 1 (0.5)